nus-angklung/gili/README.md

 ## Updating the team

-The CCA team structure changes every year.
+The CCA exco structure changes every year.
 As a result, the technical team will be responsible to keep the `team` pages updated.

 To update the `team` pages:

-1. Update the `src/routes/team/[slug].json.js` file by adding the new team structure in json format.
+1. Update the `src/routes/team/[slug].json.js` file by adding the new exco in json format.
+For each exco member, it will require the following fields:
+    - `position`: Representing the member's position.
+    - `name`: Representing the member's full name.
+    - `img` [Optional]: Representing the member's profile picture name as located inside `static/team/{corresponding_year}` folder.
+Suggested image ratio is 1:1.
+If no image is provided, a placeholder will be used instead.
 2. Update the `current_year` value inside `src/routes/team/_constants.js` file

 # sapper-template